Winter is here! Will the Tri-State area experience a white Christmas?

 Click here for the latest AccuWeather Forecast

-By Wednesday, a new storm will be in the Central U.S. It will likely bring heavy snow near the Great Lakes and heavy rain with thunderstorms from the Ohio Valley to the Gulf Coast.

-Lee Goldberg says if you are travelling during the day, it won't be a problem.
+Meteorologist Lee Goldberg says if you are traveling during the day, it won't be a problem.

 However, as the front approaches, very heavy rain is likely to develop, making travel very difficult, so you'll want to hit the road early or stay home altogether.

 The combination of heavy rain and melting snow will likely cause flooding.
-Areas with high elevations, such as northeast Pennsylvania, New York, and Vermont, where locally over two feet of snow fell, are more at risk.
+Areas with high elevations, such as northeast Pennsylvania, New York, and Vermont, where locally over two feet of snow fell last week, are more at risk.

 There could be flooding in the region as the storm approaches, bringing as much as one to two inches of rain.

-Also on Christmas Eve, there is a chance that along with heavy precipitation, there will be powerful wind gusts, especially in parts of the Northeast Coast.
+Also on Christmas Eve, powerful wind gusts could accompany the heavy rain.
 While it is too early to determine how strong the winds will be, power outages may occur.

+WATCH: Which cities and states will have a white Christmas?
+AccuWeather's forecast

 Santa will have to watch for visibility and Rudolph will need extra-bright LED enforcements as fog rolls in Christmas day.

-There will be a big transition Christmas morning as overnight rain could end as snowflakes from western New York to western Pennsylvania and into West Virginia due to Arctic air, although most local areas will not see much of an accumulation.
+There will be a big transition on Christmas morning as overnight rain could end as snowflakes, although most local areas will not see much of an accumulation.

-The biggest concern could me a dangerous mix of gusty winds and falling temperatures which could lead to a flash freeze Friday morning.
+The biggest concern could be a dangerous mix of gusty winds and falling temperatures, which could lead to a flash freeze Friday morning.

 By Christmas night, temperatures could drop all the way to the low-20s from as high as 47 degrees earlier in the day.